Tickets for Sagrada Familia: Priority Entrance

 - Entry to the Sagrada Familia towers

-- Enter the Sagrada Familia from the Marina side.
-Show your digital ticket on your smartphone at the entrance
+Enter the Sagrada Familia from the Marina side and show your smartphone ticket at the entrance.

 - Metro: L2 or L5 to Sagrada Familia